Cochlear Implants

 • current frustrations and listening difficulties in specific communication situations (e.g., in the presence of background noise, in rooms with poor acoustics, in group settings, in poorly lit settings, when watching television)

-• patient and/or family goals and expectations for cochlear implantation
+• patient and/or caregiver/care partner goals and expectations for cochlear implantation

 • extent of support system and services